BidaskClub Downgrades BRP (NASDAQ:DOOO) to Hold

-BRP (NASDAQ:DOOO) was downgraded by stock analysts at BidaskClub from a “buy” rating to a “hold” rating in a report issued on Tuesday, BidAskClub reports.
+BidaskClub downgraded shares of BRP (NASDAQ:DOOO) from a buy rating to a hold rating in a research note published on Monday morning, BidAskClub reports.

-Other equities research analysts have also recently issued reports about the company.
-CIBC lifted their price objective on BRP from $51.00 to $77.00 in a research note on Friday, August 28th.
-BMO Capital Markets lifted their target price on BRP from $45.00 to $70.00 and gave the stock a “market perform” rating in a report on Monday, August 31st.
-Stifel Nicolaus lifted their target price on BRP from $65.00 to $72.00 and gave the stock a “buy” rating in a report on Monday, August 17th.
-UBS Group lifted their target price on BRP from $49.00 to $63.00 and gave the stock a “buy” rating in a report on Tuesday, September 1st.
-Finally, TD Securities upgraded BRP from a “hold” rating to a “buy” rating in a report on Friday, August 28th.
-Seven analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
-BRP presently has an average rating of “Hold” and a consensus price target of $64.78.
+A number of other research firms have also recently issued reports on DOOO.
+BMO Capital Markets lifted their price target on shares of BRP from $45.00 to $70.00 and gave the company a market perform rating in a research note on Monday, August 31st.
+Royal Bank of Canada dropped their price target on shares of BRP from $78.00 to $75.00 and set a sector perform rating on the stock in a research note on Thursday, November 19th.
+UBS Group lifted their price target on shares of BRP from $49.00 to $63.00 and gave the company a buy rating in a research note on Tuesday, September 1st.
+CIBC lifted their price target on shares of BRP from $51.00 to $77.00 in a research note on Friday, August 28th.
+Finally, ValuEngine raised shares of BRP from a sell rating to a hold rating in a research note on Monday, August 3rd.
+Seven research analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
+The stock currently has a consensus rating of Hold and an average price target of $64.44.

 BRP Inc, together with its subsidiaries, designs, develops, manufactures, distributes, and markets powersport vehicles and marine products worldwide.
 It operates through two segments, Powersports and Marine.
 The company offers all-terrain, side-by-side, and three-wheeled vehicles; seasonal products consisting of snowmobiles and personal watercraft; and propulsion systems comprising engines for outboard and jet boats, karts, motorcycles, and recreational aircraft.